Blog

 How I Built the Only Tube App That Understands Buggies

 Every tube app tells you IF a station is step-free.
 None tell you WHERE to stand.
-Two brands, one engine, 259 stations.
-Built by a strategist, not a developer.
+That's a different problem.
+Here's how a strategist built the solution.

 Read